-Researchers working near the Mariana Trench have captured footage of a deep-sea jellyfish that looks like a flying saucer with tentacles.
+Researchers working in the South Pacific have captured stunning footage of a deep-sea jellyfish that looks like a flying saucer with tentacles.

 We already knew the deep ocean is full of nightmare creatures—twisted amalgams of tooth, jaw and fin sprung to life from some tortured corner of the multiverse.
 But good news—it gets even weirder!
 Scientists have just learned that one deep sea predator has a flexible attachment between its head and its skull that…

 A stubbly, worm-like creature featuring as many as 30 limbs combed the seafloor during the early Cambrian period, according to new research.
 Its bizarre appearance and feeding behavior are unlike anything ever seen before.

 It’s dark and a bit grainy, but marine biologists working off the coast of western Australia have finally captured footage of a ruby seadragon in its natural habitat.
 Up until 2015, scientists didn’t even know this strange creature existed.

 This year may have been a rough one up here on Earth’s dry surface, but beneath the waves ocean life flourished and dazzled.
 The world’s most prestigious underwater photography competition has just announced its winning images for 2016—and they’re absolutely spellbinding.

 Analysis of a well-preserved ancient skull shows that ghost sharks—a group of elusive deep sea fish with abnormally large eyes and wing-like fins—are descended from a bizarre shark-like fish that lived 280 million years ago.